Project Lead

 Project

 Shellfish aquaculture has the potential to meet or exceed the highest standards of sustainability for food production, but two major barriers constrain expansion: public perception and permitting.
-Researchers from the Nature Conservancy, UW and NOAA partner with shellfish growers to study the functional role of shellfish habitat as compared to natural habitat by conducting applied, on-the-ground research and outreach to better document the habitat value and ecosystem functions provided by shellfish aquaculture.
-They are doing this by collaborating with shellfish growers to deploy video cameras (i.e., GoPros) underwater.
-They also use public outreach and storytelling to bring this data to light to address barriers to sustainable aquaculture growth around public perception and the permitting process.
+With funding from a national strategic initiative, Washington Sea Grant-supported researchers from the Nature Conservancy, UW and NOAA partnered with local shellfish growers to studied how fish and crabs use aquaculture versus non-aquaculture habitats.
+They did this by collaborating with shellfish growers to deploy video cameras (i.e., GoPros) underwater, and used public outreach use this data to address barriers to sustainable aquaculture growth around public perception and the permitting process.
+Understanding how shellfish aquaculture affects its environment is critical for resource managers to assess the potential tradeoffs of potential aquaculture expansions.

 Check out Washington Sea Grant Marine Policy Fellow Katrina Radach’s article How Does Shellfish Aquaculture Interact with Puget Sound’s Marine Life?